 OK: Krug is for the people who want the best possible pleasure when drinking champagne and it is not a question of money.

 I came across an article that had discovered a Krug 1857 that achieved a price that was twice the price of the most expensive and oldest Bordeaux.
 Champagne is best possible commodity when drinking great wines.

 OK: I have been working at Krug for more than 20 years.
 This has given me world-class and sensible expertise on Krug but instead of talking about technicalities I want to stress the vision of my ancestors who were addicted and obsessed with pleasure, which is what we want to create and bring across in our quality.
 With quality, you will always have pleasure.

 Krug is not about being a connoisseur or specialist.
 We have just maintained the vision of Joseph Krug, the founder of our House, whose determination and philosophy of uncompromising consistency and quality bring pleasure to the person enjoying Krug for centuries and centuries to come.

 He was a maverick for his time, initially doing business in Paris and only marrying at the age of 41.
 This was a gentleman who knew the art of living.

-This is what he strived for; to create champagne that did not exist in that time and to present quality every year.
-Beyond that he wanted to create the richest possible expression of champagne.
+This is what he strived for; to create a champagne that did not exist at that time and to present quality every year.
+Beyond that, Joseph Krug wanted to create the richest possible expression of champagne.

 We strive for consistency year in and year out, and the aging of our champagne is where we can acclaim a further distinction in our product, but it is this obsession with pleasure that brings out our distinctiveness.

 OK: We have put an element on our bottle in the form of an identity code.
-This is a modern approach to communicate with public but also a way of Krug expressing itself; and improving our clients’ knowledge of Krug in an effortless approach.
+This is a modern approach to communicate with the public but also a way of Krug expressing itself, and improving our clients’ knowledge of Krug in an effortless approach.

 This helps the customer to age his/her wine in their own cellar and come to a decision when is the best time to drink the Krug.